TANGO-Project/code-profiler-plugin/README.md

 #### Requirements

-The Energy Modeller's primary two prerequisites are:
+The code profiler's primary prerequisites are:

 * Java
 * Eclipse